jaladhipathak/Sound_Visualiser/README.md

 # Sound_Visualiser

-This project is an java Based Application.
+This project is a java Based Application.
 It is based on Java Media Framework, Java Sound API and Java Swing.
 The libraries used are Java Processing and Java minim.